Averroes Ai Automated Visual inspection software

 Generalization & Model Robustness

-• Apply contrastive learning to maintain semantic stability
+• apply contrastive learning to stabilize semantics

-• Incorporate long-range temporal modeling
+• add long-range temporal modeling for consistency

 Common Pitfalls to Avoid

-• Weak annotation quality: Produces noisy training data.
+• Weak annotation quality: noisy masks create noisy models

 Frequently Asked Questions